Search This Blog

 Born in the '80s.
 Child of the '90s.

-Enjoy the site and the road trip down memory lane!
+Enjoy the site and the trip down memory lane!

 Also...

-I don't receive money from any topic I post about, but should I receive sponsorship, I'll clearly tell you and give you my honest opinion regardless.
+I don't receive money from any topic I post about, but if I do receive sponsorship, I'll clearly disclose it and give you my honest opinion, regardless.

 If you'd like to get in touch with me about advertising or sponsored content (or general questions), please contact me at: